Policy

 v.

-reports payroll and pays premium under its new workers’ compensation policy.
+Successor Employer B reports payroll and pays premium under its new

-to Predecessor Employer A and Successor Employer B advising of actions taken by
+is sent to Predecessor Employer A and Successor Employer B advising of actions

 a.

-Employer B sells entire business operation to Employer C not having established
+effective June 10.
+Employer B sells entire business operation to Employer C not

-operation purchased by Employer C on March 8 of this year.
-Employer C applied
+of business operation purchased by Employer C on March 8 of this year.
+Employer

-for coverage and paid the application fee on February 15 of this year.
+C applied for coverage and paid the application fee on February 15 of this

 b.

-Preponderance of the facts concludes that Employer C wholly succeeds Employer B.
+BWC action: Preponderance of the facts concludes that Employer C wholly

 i.